Love Myself (Hailee Steinfeld song): Music video

+The accompanying music video, directed by Hannah Lux Davis, was released on August 14, 2015.
+The video shows Steinfeld dancing through Los Angeles with several other people.
+The music video currently has over 337,000,000 views and 2,500,000 likes as of September 11, 2025.

 Usage in media

 The song has been featured in multiple soundtracks, films and television shows.
 In 2015, the song was included on the Jem and the Holograms soundtrack.
 The song was also featured in Blockers (2018).
 In a review for the film, Insider writer Kim Renfro commented that "the anthem carried throughout the movie" and that the song "drives the message home".
 The song has also been played in Love Island, DC's Stargirl, How to Be Single and at World of Dance events.